Compose Chat Messaging Tutorial

 items in a paginated list and exposes single and long tap actions on items.

-If you want to customize what this screen looks like, or how it behaves, you can build it from these individual components.
-See the Component Architecture page of the documentation for more details.
+If you want to customize this screen's look or behavior, you can build it from these individual components.
+For more details, see the Component Architecture page of the documentation.

 Now that you can display channels, let's open up one of them and start chatting!

-To start chatting, you need to build another screen - the Messages Screen.
+To start chatting, you must build another screen - the Channel Screen.

 .

 is added to your manifest.
-Android Studio does this automatically if you use the wizard to create the Activity, but you'll need to add it yourself if you manually created the Activity class.
+Android Studio does this automatically if you use the wizard to create the Activity, but you'll need to add it yourself if you manually create the Activity class.

-After creating the Activity, add the following attribute to the MessagesActivity
+After creating the Activity, add the following attribute to the ChannelActivity entry in your AndroidManifest.xml

 :